mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 #>  2 x log-likelihood:  -3121.917
 ```

-We can see the dispersion is 2.264 with SE = 0.271, which is significantly different from 1, indicating overdispersion.
+We can see the dispersion is 2.264 with SE = 0.271, which is significantly different from 1, indicating over-dispersion.
 Check [Over-Dispersion] for more detail

 ## Multinomial